 Volunteers are trained in restorative justice principles and practices so they can facilitate formal meetings between victims and offenders who could be charged with minor Criminal Code offences.
 The meetings aim to repair harm caused to the victim and/or community, provide restitution to the person harmed, and restore relationships.
 The program operates under the guidelines of the Ministry of Public Safety and the Solicitor General.

 The SHOAL Centre is a lively, engaging place that greatly relies on friendly volunteers.
-Volunteers share their time and talents running the tuck shop, staffing the reception desk, providing entertainment and help to Assisted Living residents, supporting our annual craft fair and bake sale – and more!
+Volunteers share their time and talents running the tuck shop, staffing the reception desk, supporting activities offered to Assisted Living residents, helping at events – and more!
 Give us a call to find out how we can put your helping hands to work at this special venue.

 If you love bargain hunting, are a garage sale connoisseur or just love to meet people in the community, you can help Beacon raise the funds that make our programs possible.
 Volunteer positions are dedicated to serving customers, sorting and pricing items, running cash registers, setting up displays, and doing the many other tasks needed to keep a busy retail environment in tip-top shape.